-The decision between endoscopic or open cystolithotomy depends on the size of the stones, number of stones and size of the prostatem, if a simultaneous surgical BPH therapy is sought.
-Please see section technique and complications of open cystolithotomy for details.
+The decision between endoscopic or open cystolithotomy depends on the size of the stones, the number of calculi, and the size of the prostate if simultaneous surgical BPH therapy is sought.
+Please see the section "technique and complications of open cystolithotomy" for details.

 Treatment of Endemic Bladder Stones:

-After surgical removal of the bladder stones (see above), a change in diet is needed to prevent recurrence of bladder stones: a diet rich of proteins and mixed cereals.
+After surgical removal of the bladder stones (see above), a change in diet is needed to prevent the recurrence of bladder stones: a diet rich in proteins and mixed cereals.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z